-Email comments and suggestions to info@title24stakeholders.com by Friday June 12, 2020.
-Comments will not be released for public review or will be anonymized if shared with stakeholders.
+This document presents recommended code changes that the California Energy Commission will be considering for adoption in Spring 2021.
+If you have comments or suggestions prior to the adoption, please email info@title24stakeholders.com.
+Comments will not be released for public review or will be anonymized if shared.